MaxiAlonso/MaxiAlonso/README.md

 My name is Maximiliano Alonso and I have just graduated as a software developer.

 I was a member of cohort 17 at Holberton School Uruguay, school that I chose to become a Software Developer.

-I chose Holberton for my education because their curriculum is very complete, but also they focused in our softskills, teaching us how to become better professionals everyday.
+At the moment I am taking my first steps in the IT industry working as IT trainee in TCS.

 I'm a person who likes being in constant learning and having different kind of challenges in a professional and educational way.